Logo

 Also include your sales, advertising, promotions, and other marketing expenses.
 A freelance writer who travels to a nearby coffee shop for work three times a week may have travel expenses of around $300 a year.
 Let’s include that amount in the calculator.

-Freelance Rate Calculator - Sales, Travel, And Marketing
+Freelance Rate Calculator - Sales, Travel, and Marketing

 STEP 4: Input Software/License Expenses